 - If you wish, add the Ranch Roasted Root Vegetables to your salad once it is plated.

 You can find more ways to reduce food waste by following Hidden Valley on Facebook and find some delicious recipes using vegetables (including bruised and misshapen vegetables, leaves, and stems) by following Hidden Valley on Pinterest.

 This is a sponsored conversation written by me on behalf of Hidden Valley.
-The opinions and text are all mine.
+The opinions, text, and recipes are all mine.